Popax21/Madhunt/ArenaGuide.md

   * Make sure the player spawns here!
 * The arena(s)
   * Don't contain any special entites other than Hider/Seeker Spawn Points.
+  * Can optionaly contain gameplay entities like Hider Win Hearts

 Each of these has to be setup with different custom entites provided by this mod.